Cubic and bicubic interpolation

 And there we have our cubic interpolation formula.

 Interpolation is often used to interpolate between a list of values.
 In that case we don't know the derivative of the function.
 We could simply use derivative 0 at every point, but we obtain smoother curves when we use the slope of a line between the previous and the next point as the derivative at a point.
+In that case the resulting polynomial is called a Catmull-Rom spline.
 Suppose you have the values p0, p1, p2 and p3 at respectively x=-1, x=0, x=1, and x=2.
 Then we can assign the values of f(0), f(1), f'(0) and f'(1) using the formulas below to interpolate between p1 and p2.

 f(0) = p_1